mezis/mezis.github.com/_drafts/learning-part-2.md

 In the previous section, we trained numerous networks for 10,000 epochs, which took the better part of a day on our test machine (Core i7 2.5GHz).
-This is unreasoanbly long for the other experiments we want to run, so let's take a look to how quickly networks typically converge.
+This is unreasonably long for the other experiments we want to run, so let's take a look to how quickly networks typically converge.

 Note that while we've explored the other training algorithms provided by [FANN](http://leenissen.dk/fann) (namely "batch" and "quickprop"), we stuck with